EliasSchuhmacher/ML_Project_Electricity/notebooks/README.md

 # Electricity Price Forecasting

-This project builds an Electricity Price Forecasting Service to predict hourly electricity prices for different regions.
-The service uses machine learning models to provide accurate and timely predictions, helping users make informed decisions based on future electricity prices.
+This project builds an Electricity Price Forecasting Service to predict hourly electricity prices for the regions SE3 (Stockholm area) and SE4 (Malmö).
+The service uses an XGBoostregressor to provide predictions for the hourly electricity spot price up to 5 days in advance.

 ## Project Overview